raphischer/efficient-tsc/README.md

 ### Citing

-If you appreciate our work and code, please cite our paper:
+If you appreciate our work and code, please cite our [paper](https://arxiv.org/abs/2604.07953):

 ```
-@article{fischer2026pruningextensionsefficiencytradeoffs,
+@article{fischer_efftsc,
       title={Pruning Extensions and Efficiency Trade-Offs for Sustainable Time Series Classification},
       author={Raphael Fischer and Angus Dempster and Sebastian Buschjäger and Matthias Jakobs and Urav Maniar and Geoffrey I. Webb},
       year={2026},